A Complete Glossary of Poetic Terms

 area - a term used by William Carlos Williams who wanted an inclusive poetry free from neoclassical restraints.

-- see Gerard Manley Hopkins God's Grandeur
+- also see Gerard Manley Hopkins God's Grandeur

 autorhyme - a word that rhymes with itself, repeated words or echoes. (also known as null rhyme)